Todd Heap: Personal life

 Heap and his wife Ashley had five children.
-Their youngest daughter, Holly, died in 2017 when Heap accidentally ran her over in his driveway while moving his vehicle.
+Their youngest daughter, Holly, was killed at three years old in 2017 when Heap accidentally ran her over in his driveway while moving his vehicle.
 In her honor, the Heap family created Hugs from Holly, a campaign that centers around acts of kindness.
 Every May 4, which was Holly Heap's birthday, is “Hugs From Holly Day.”

 Heap is one of six children.
 His mother is the cousin of former pro-bowl NFL player Danny White, while his great-uncle Verl played basketball at Arizona State.

 Heap is a professed member of the Church of Jesus Christ of Latter-day Saints.